JeremyRand/namecoin.org/docs/name-owners/atomic-name-trading/index.md

 }
 ```

-Finally, Bob can now again check the signed transaction with "decoderawtransaction", although this is not strictly necessary.
+Finally, Bob can now again check the signed transaction with `decoderawtransaction`, although this is not strictly necessary.
 He can now pass the partially-signed transaction (the hex string above) to Sally.

 ## Sally Accepts the Offer